Exploring The BriBri Waterfalls

 Book A Tour

-Due to recent safety concerns, we highly recommend booking a BriBri Waterfall Tour, especially if you plan on visiting the Two Waters or Volio Waterfalls.
-Robberies are becoming more frequent and a guide will deter any issues.
+Due to recent safety concerns, we highly recommend booking a BriBri Waterfall Tour if you plan on visiting the Volio Waterfalls.
+Robberies are becoming more frequent and a guide will help deter any issues.

 Arrive early

-Plan to start your hike early in the morning to avoid the crowds and enjoy the falls at their most peaceful.
+Plan to start your hike early in the morning to avoid the crowds and enjoy the falls at their most peaceful state.

 Don’t forget the essentials

 There can be tons of mosquitos, so pack your day bag with a good insect repellant, reef-safe sunscreen, plenty of water, and snacks for your visit.
-There are no food or drink vendors at the falls, so come prepared for a half-day trip.
+There are no food or drink vendors at the falls, so come prepared for the trip.
 Sturdy hiking shoes or sandals with good traction are recommended for the hike to the falls.
 We love these Salomon Hiking Shoes.
+Lastly, keep your immune system boosted with this Propolis Spray from Beekeeper’s Naturals.
+We use it daily and double down before all of our Costa Rica trips.

 Don’t bring valuables